michauMiau/oculus-wine-linux/Oculus-Wine-Progress.md

 **Result after fix:** Fonts rendered correctly, but next issue appeared immediately.

+# How to get to where we are right now
+1. Create a wine (ai finish)
 ---

 #### Sub-step 2.2: Disk Space Detection Failure ❌